ShouvikSQA/API_Performance_Test/README.md

 ## Testcase scenarios for Load and Stress Test -
-1. Create a Collectio of API of Login API, Create Booking API and Search API Http requests.
+1. Create a Collectio of APIs (JMeter Collection) of Login API, Create Booking API and Search API Http requests.
 2. Perform Load Test and Stress Test.
 Find the Bottleneck point and Capacity Point.

 ## Testcase scenarios for API Chaining in Jmeter Test -